CQAR Guide

 Side-by-side comparison

-Compliance is built in
+Compliance, built in

 CQAR is designed for jurisdictions that regulate AI-driven hiring — disclosure, consent, and audit logs are first-class.